 The Greatest Dancer is the BBC’s latest foray into the talent contest genre, with the dance show looking to rival ITV’s The Voice in the Saturday night ratings war.

-The premise of the show is simple enough: hopefuls from a number of different dance backgrounds audition in the hope of being crowned The Greatest Dancer, bagging a £50,000 prize and a coveted spot performing on Strictly Come Dancing.
+The premise is simple enough: hopefuls from a variety of different dance backgrounds audition with the aim of being crowned The Greatest Dancer, bagging a £50,000 prize and a coveted spot performing on Strictly Come Dancing.

 Team Oti Mabuse